IranUnityGameDevelopers/UnitySubtitleWithSRT/README.md

 UnitySubtitleWithSRT
 ====================
-TODO :
+TO DO :

 * Change design of code for reusability.
 * implement SRTWriter
-* add ability to automaticaly copy srt files to data folder of build
+* add ability to automatically copy SRT files to data folder of build